KostyaF1/ansible_ec2_ror/README.md

 In this Ansible project two hosts group are uses.
 Hosts group 'local' uses for launch an EC2 instance.
-It has 'ec2' role, 'host' file into group_vars contains all needed vars.
+It has 'ec2' role, 'local' file into group_vars contains all needed vars.

 Host group 'webservers' uses to manage newly created EC2 instance.
 It has three roles: 'packages', 'ror', 'nginx'.